jerrymarshall2004/cs50labs/sql/README.md

 ```
 sqlite> .import "favoriteTVShows.csv" favorites
 ```
+If you notice, in the file tree, there is now an addition file with a .db file extension.

 -For example, we created a [Google Form](https://forms.gle/Jtg6Hu466CV7aVBt8) to ask students their favorite TV show and genre of it.
 We look thorugh the responses, and see that the spreadsheet has three columns: “Timestamp”, “title”, and “genres”: